ttu/ttu.github.io/_posts/2025-2-11-trunk-based-development-with-continuous-deployments.md

   * Main branch is always deployable
   * Theoretical difference to GitHub flow (depends on the source)
     * Feature branches are short lived
-    * Allow commit straight to main without PR
+    * Allow commit straight to main without PR (some define that using other branches is not allowed)
     * main branch is always deployable